oracle-livelabs/security/database/baseline/data-safe/data-safe.md

 *Estimated Lab Time:* 120 minutes

-*Version tested in this lab:* Oracle Data Safe on OCI and Oracle DB 19.19
+*Version tested in this lab:* Oracle Data Safe on OCI and Oracle DBEE 19.21

 ### Video Preview